 I use this term to refer to the process by which I create a weekly menu plan using ingredients I already have in the house supplemented by supermarket sales items.
 By using this method, I am able to feed my family more nutritious food, avoid throwing out rotten produce, and maximize the value of store sales flyers.

-The entire process takes me no more than 60 minutes each week, and helps me to feed my family of four a whole foods diet for under $300 each month.
+The entire process takes me no more than 60 minutes each week.
+And it helps me to feed my family of four a whole foods diet for under $300 each month.

 1. Begin With What You Have on Hand